selabhvl/dat250public/expassignments/expass4.md

 In particular, you should write about:

-- technical problems that you encountered during installation and use of Java Persistence Architecture (JPA) and how you resolved
+- technical problems that you encountered during installation and how you resolved

 - a link to your code for experiments 2-4 above